johnfacey/sfcc-cordova-ocapi/README.md

 # Salesforce Commerce Cloud Cordova App

-This project will serve as a local NodeJS based Proxy server that will forward requests to an Salesforce Commerce Cloud OCAPI instance.
-This can be used for purposes such as testing 3rd party apps using OCAPI as well as integration for mobile/browser apps.
-The configuration of site_id, client_id etc... are configured at the Proxy level rather than in the app directly.
-Coresponding Mobile App: {future link}
+This project will act as a quick UI to be used in a Cordova/PhoneGap Application for a quick mobile building.
+The core is the ocapi functionality that designed to work with [**OCAPI-Proxy**](https://github.com/johnfacey/ocapi-proxy)

 ## Getting Started